QuTech-Delft/qtt/paper.md

 # Summary

 The QuTech Tuning package (qtt) is a software package containing measurement routines and analysis functions for the tuning and calibration of spin-qubits.
-An introduction to spin-qubits can be found~\cite{Lieven}.
+An introduction to spin-qubits can be found~[@LievenSpins].

 The package is organized in the following subpackages:

 * Measurements
 * Algorithms
+* Utilities
-* Tools
+* Gui
-* ...
+* Instrument Drivers

 bla bla bla

 Conventions: qcodes Dataset, return arguments are dicts, etc.

-The methods from this paper have been used in the following papers: \cite{Baart2016}, \cite{Diepen2018}.
+The methods from this paper have been used in the following papers: [@Baart2016], [@Diepen2018].

 # Acknowledgements